KavidiDeSilva/ProductAssistBot/README.md

 To install ProductAssistBot, follow these steps:

 1. Clone the repository: `git clone https://github.com/KavidiDeSilva/ProductAssistBot.git`
+2. Register for an API key on the OpenAI website
-2. Build the project: `./gradlew clean build`
+3. Build the project: `./gradlew clean build`
-3. Update the API_KEY value in `ChatbotService.java` and `application.properties` to your own OpenAI API key.
+4. Update the API_KEY value in `ChatbotService.java` and `application.properties` to your own OpenAI API key.
-4. Start the application: `java -jar ProductAssistBot.jar`
+5. Start the application: `java -jar ProductAssistBot.jar`
-5. Open a web browser and navigate to `http://localhost:8080/`
+6. Open a web browser and navigate to `http://localhost:8080/`

+## Usage
+Enter a message in the chat interface and press Enter to receive a response from the chatbot.
+The chatbot will use the GPT-3 API to generate a response based on the user's input.

 ## Contributing